Winter storm still on track for Thursday and Friday

 We are confident in several inches of snow (more than 3″).
 Just how much snow is hard to pin down accurately at this point, due to potential shifts in the track of the storm, as well as the strength.

-As of Tuesday, there is remarkable agreement on the track of the low pressure, but the strength is still in question.
+As of Tuesday morning, there is remarkable agreement on the track of the low pressure, but the strength is still in question.
+We will have a better idea later this morning and afternoon as we will be sending weather balloons up to sample the system.
+Current trends have this as a faster moving system which would yield a lower snowfall forecast, but impacts will all remain the same.

 Winds will pick up behind the system and gust close to 50mph.
 This will lead to white conditions and possibly blizzard conditions, regardless of how much snow falls.
 That’s right, it doesn’t have to be snowing for it to be a blizzard, just strong winds and low visibility for 3 hours or more.